moveit/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 .. image:: rviz_plugin_head.png
    :width: 700px

-This tutorial will quickly get you motion planning using MoveIt via RViz and the MoveIt plugin.
-Rviz is the primary visualizer in ROS and an incredibly useful tool for debugging robotics.
-The MoveIt Rviz plugin allows you to setup virtual environments (scenes), create start and goal states for the robot interactively, test various motion planners, and visualize the output.
-Let's go!
+This tutorial will teach you how to create motion plans in MoveIt using RViz and the MoveIt Display plugin.
+Rviz is the primary visualizer in ROS and a very useful tool for debugging robotics.
+The MoveIt Display plugin allows you to setup virtual environments (planning scenes), create start and goal states for the robot interactively, test various motion planners, and visualize the output.
+Let's get started!

 Getting Started
 ---------------